tersesystems/echopraxia/docs/frameworks/log4j2.md

-### Log4J
+# Log4J2 Framework

-Similar to Logstash, you can get access to Log4J specific features.
+Similar to Logstash, you can get access to Log4J specific features by casting to the underlying `Log4JCoreLogger` class.

 ```java
 import com.tersesystems.echopraxia.log4j.*;